HHS/simpler-grants-gov/frontend/README.md

 In CI, the "Front-end Checks" workflow (`.github/workflows/ci-frontend-e2e.yml`) summary will include an "Artifacts" section where there is an attached "playwright-report".
 [Playwright docs](https://playwright.dev/docs/ci-intro#html-report) describe how to view HTML Report in more detail.

-# 🤖 Type checking, linting, and formatting
+## 🤖 Type checking, linting, and formatting

+### Tools

 - [TypeScript](https://www.typescriptlang.org/) is used for type checking.
-  - `npm run ts:check` - Type checks all files
 - [ESLint](https://eslint.org/) is used for linting.
 This helps catch common mistakes and encourage best practices.
-  - `npm run lint` - Lints all files and reports any errors
-  - `npm run lint-fix` - Lints all files and fixes any auto-fixable errors
 - [Prettier](https://prettier.io/) is used for code formatting.
-This reduces the need for manual formatting or nitpicking and enforces a consistent style.
+This reduces the need for manual formatting or nitpicking and enforces a consistent style.PRs in Github Actions, other than e2e tests
-  - `npm run format`: Formats all files
-  - `npm run format-check`: Check files for formatting violations without fixing them.

 It's recommended that developers configure their code editor to auto run these tools on file save.
 Most code editors have plugins for these tools or provide native support.